 A student must disclose any arrest, charge, or conviction for any of the criminal offenses designated below (state, federal or municipal)-excluding minor traffic violations that do not result in an arrest, injury, or risk of injury to others-that occur after the student is first admitted to the university.
-Disclosure shall be made within five (5) business days of the subject event and should be made to the Director of Community Standards and Title IX, Suite # 301A, Angle Hall, 256.782.5769, on a form to be promulgated by that office.
+Disclosure shall be made within five (5) business days of the subject even.
+It should be made to the Assistant Director of Community Standards, Suite # 301A, Angle Hall, (256) 782-8080, on a form to be promulgated by that office.
 This disclosure obligation applies whether the subject event occurred inside or outside the State of Alabama and regardless of whether the university is in session at the time.
 Reportable offenses shall include any felony offense or any misdemeanor offense involving danger to another, moral turpitude, or the illegal possession / use / distribution of illegal drugs or prescription medication.
 Reportable offenses include but are not limited to the following: